Previous dayJanuary 28, 2026Next day

 75.4 km---✓ ReviewedUSGS →

-At 23:09 UTC on January 28, 2026, a magnitude 2.4 tremor occurred 51 km SSW of King Cove, Alaska.
+A magnitude 2.4 seismic event took place 51 km SSW of King Cove, Alaska on January 28, 2026 at 23:09 UTC.
 The hypocenter lay at 75.4 km, placing this in the intermediate depth category.
-Coordinates: 54.634°, -162.637°.
+The epicenter is at 54.634°, -162.637°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28